rezabtuhin/laracrud/README.md

 ## Postman configuration

-[Download](https://www.postman.com/downloads/) and install the postman desktop application.
-Create a new collections then create a new global variable `token` for authorization.
+[Download](https://www.postman.com/downloads/) and install the Postman desktop application.
+Create a new collection then create a new global variable `token` for authorization.
 Initialize the variable with the token from the response of login.
-Now navigate to the api request window, search for `Authorization` tab; Select type `Bearer Token` and set the `token` in the Token field. **[NOTE: global variable `token` must be reinitialize with new token value from the response of login everytime after logout.]**
+Now navigate to the API request window, search for `Authorization` tab; Select type `Bearer Token` and set the `token` in the Token field. **[NOTE: global variable `token` must be reinitialized with the new token value from the response of login every time after logout.]**

--   Set Headers accept `application/json` and use `x-www-form-urlencoded` where needer for the convienience.
+-   Set Headers to accept `application/json` and use `x-www-form-urlencoded` where needed for convenience.

 ## Installation